kumarvishwajeettrivedi/The_Big_inventory_Maker/README.md

 Ensure API keys have sufficient quota limits.

 The script automatically tracks what’s done — so no repetition occurs even after restarts.

-🧾 Requirements

-Below is an example requirements.txt you can include:

-requests
-google-api-python-client
-Pillow
-tqdm
-openai
-python-dotenv

-Install dependencies with:

 pip install -r requirements.txt